Cisco Systems (NASDAQ:CSCO) Rating Increased to Outperform at KGI Securities

-Cisco Systems (NASDAQ:CSCO – Get Rating) was upgraded by KGI Securities from a “neutral” rating to an “outperform” rating in a research report issued on Wednesday, The Fly reports.
+KGI Securities upgraded shares of Cisco Systems (NASDAQ:CSCO – Get Rating) from a neutral rating to an outperform rating in a research note published on Wednesday morning, The Fly reports.

-In related news, CEO Charles Robbins sold 12,716 shares of the company’s stock in a transaction on Wednesday, August 24th.
-The stock was sold at an average price of $47.14, for a total transaction of $599,432.24.
-Following the completion of the transaction, the chief executive officer now directly owns 631,374 shares in the company, valued at approximately $29,762,970.36.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-In related news, CEO Charles Robbins sold 12,716 shares of the company’s stock in a transaction on Wednesday, August 24th.
-The stock was sold at an average price of $47.14, for a total transaction of $599,432.24.
-Following the completion of the transaction, the chief executive officer now directly owns 631,374 shares in the company, valued at approximately $29,762,970.36.
-The sale was disclosed in a document filed with the SEC, which is available through this link.
-Also, COO Maria Martinez sold 2,831 shares of the company’s stock in a transaction on Monday, August 22nd.
-The stock was sold at an average price of $48.39, for a total value of $136,992.09.
-Following the transaction, the chief operating officer now owns 278,012 shares of the company’s stock, valued at $13,453,000.68.
+In other news, COO Maria Martinez sold 4,674 shares of the company’s stock in a transaction on Monday, June 13th.
+The stock was sold at an average price of $43.33, for a total transaction of $202,524.42.
+Following the completion of the sale, the chief operating officer now directly owns 286,033 shares of the company’s stock, valued at $12,393,809.89.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+In related news, SVP Prat Bhatt sold 607 shares of the company’s stock in a transaction on Monday, June 13th.
+The stock was sold at an average price of $43.10, for a total transaction of $26,161.70.
+Following the transaction, the senior vice president now directly owns 79,855 shares of the company’s stock, valued at $3,441,750.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, COO Maria Martinez sold 4,674 shares of the company’s stock in a transaction on Monday, June 13th.
+The shares were sold at an average price of $43.33, for a total value of $202,524.42.
+Following the transaction, the chief operating officer now directly owns 286,033 shares in the company, valued at $12,393,809.89.
 The disclosure for this sale can be found here.
-Insiders sold a total of 37,119 shares of company stock worth $1,746,628 in the last three months.
-0.02% of the stock is owned by insiders.
+Insiders sold a total of 37,119 shares of company stock valued at $1,746,628 over the last three months.
+Insiders own 0.02% of the company’s stock.

 Institutional Inflows and Outflows

-Institutional investors have recently added to or reduced their stakes in the business.
-Syverson Strege & Co boosted its position in Cisco Systems by 68.9% during the 2nd quarter.
-Syverson Strege & Co now owns 591 shares of the network equipment provider’s stock worth $25,000 after acquiring an additional 241 shares during the period.
-Cordant Inc. acquired a new position in Cisco Systems during the 1st quarter worth $28,000.
-Iron Horse Wealth Management LLC boosted its position in Cisco Systems by 328.1% during the 2nd quarter.
-Iron Horse Wealth Management LLC now owns 655 shares of the network equipment provider’s stock worth $28,000 after acquiring an additional 502 shares during the period.
-Johnson Midwest Financial LLC lifted its holdings in shares of Cisco Systems by 189.7% in the second quarter.
-Johnson Midwest Financial LLC now owns 678 shares of the network equipment provider’s stock valued at $29,000 after buying an additional 444 shares during the period.
-Finally, Advanced Research Investment Solutions LLC lifted its holdings in shares of Cisco Systems by 564.6% in the first quarter.
-Advanced Research Investment Solutions LLC now owns 545 shares of the network equipment provider’s stock valued at $30,000 after buying an additional 463 shares during the period.
-Institutional investors and hedge funds own 71.71% of the company’s stock.
+Several large investors have recently bought and sold shares of CSCO.
+Tobias Financial Advisors Inc. acquired a new position in Cisco Systems in the 4th quarter worth about $1,062,000.
+Barings LLC increased its position in Cisco Systems by 8.1% in the 4th quarter.
+Barings LLC now owns 43,642 shares of the network equipment provider’s stock worth $2,766,000 after purchasing an additional 3,283 shares during the last quarter.
+55I LLC increased its position in Cisco Systems by 10.5% in the 4th quarter.
+55I LLC now owns 12,953 shares of the network equipment provider’s stock worth $822,000 after purchasing an additional 1,234 shares during the last quarter.
+MAS Advisors LLC acquired a new position in Cisco Systems in the 4th quarter worth about $221,000.
+Finally, Frisch Financial Group Inc. increased its position in Cisco Systems by 9.0% in the 4th quarter.
+Frisch Financial Group Inc. now owns 5,296 shares of the network equipment provider’s stock worth $336,000 after purchasing an additional 437 shares during the last quarter.
+71.71% of the stock is owned by institutional investors and hedge funds.

 About Cisco Systems